docusign/code-examples-php/README.md

 ### Prerequisites
 1. A DocuSign Developer Sandbox account (email and password) on [demo.docusign.net](https://demo.docusign.net).
    Create a [free account](https://go.docusign.com/sandbox/productshot/?elqCampaignId=16532).
-1. A DocuSign Integration Key (a client ID) that is configured to use the OAuth Authorization Code flow.
+1. A DocuSign Integration Key (a client ID) that is configured to use the either the OAuth Authorization Code flow or the JWT Auth Flow.
+#### Authorization Code Grant specifics:
    You will need the **Integration Key** itself, and its **secret**.
    The Integration key must include a **Redirect URI** of

    `{app_url}/index.php?page=ds_callback`